 A normal stoma is moist and pink or red colored.
 When you first see your colostomy,

-the color will lighten and bruises should disappear.
+will lighten and bruises should disappear.

 be the same type that you'll use at home.
 Your colostomy will drain stool from your

 colon into this colostomy pouch or bag.
 Your stool will probably be more liquid than

 before surgery.
 Your stool consistency will also depend on what type of colostomy

 you have and how much of your colon is still active.

 A colostomy requires a hospital stay of about 3 days to a week.
 Your stay will probably